Olympic Club Hotel: Capture of Roy Gardner

 Notorious train robber Roy Gardner, known as the "Gentleman Bandit", was re-captured at the then-Oxford Hotel on June 16, 1921, after escaping federal custody at McNeil Island Corrections Center.
 Gardner was checked in under the name "A.J.
 Wright" and his head and face were covered in bandages as a means to go undetected.
 (Note: Gardner's cover story for his bandages was that his face was injured during a blow torch accident that occurred in Tacoma.)
 Upon entering the Olympic Club for breakfast, owner Jack Sciutto jokingly referred to the bandaged man as "Roy Gardner".
 A chambermaid voiced her suspicions to a proprietor of the hotel, Gertrude Howell, who reported her concerns to the local police.
 (Note: Reports mention that Gertrude Howell's suspicions were further raised by noticing part of an uncovered eyebrow on Gardner's face after he informed her that all his facial hair was lost in the accident.)

 After a brief investigation by the officers, his cover story was found to be false.
 Police officer Louis Sonney trailed "Wright" for a time as the fugitive leisured about the city.
 Assured in his suspicion, Sonney approached the bandaged man, instructing him to remove his wrappings.
 Despite a beard and unkempt appearance, he was immediately noticed as the wanted man though Gardner temporarily denied being so.
 (Note: The arresting police officer, Louis Sonney, almost let Gardner go.
 He believed the masked man, who threatened a lawsuit for false arrest, to be so earnest in his injuries and denials even when no wounds could be found.)
 He was arrested without physical altercation.
-(Note: Immediate reports on Gardner's arrest vary in certain aspects, including those responsible for reporting suspicions, the spelling of policeman Sonney's last name, and the timeframe Gardner fully admitted his real identity.
+(Note: Immediate reports on Gardner's arrest vary in certain aspects, including those responsible for reporting suspicions, the spelling of policeman Sonney's last name, and the timeframe when Gardner fully admitted his real identity.
 See sources listed in the section for the discrepancies.)
 Officer Sonney toured on the vaudeville circuit, recounting the tale of Gardner's capture.
 He eventually became a movie producer, including a film of the event that included Gardner starring as himself.
 Sonney partnered with his son, Dan Sonney, in the 1930s to create "seedy" B-movies.